altangent/blocktap-wordpress-widget/README.md

 # Blocktap Wordpress Widget

+The Blocktap Wordpress widget provides the most recent price, volume and market cap data for hundreds of cryptocurrencies and digital assets

 ## Install
 1. On GitHub, download and save the repository as a Zip file
 1. In your wordpress admin, go to Plugins -> Add New